JonD07/HolisticFramework/README.md

 ```

 Please follow the setup instructions for each of these repositories.
-Note that you must build the Mission Planner.
+Note that you must build the Mission Planner project and the SimpleNetSim in DroNS3.

 ### Setting Parameters
+Update the file paths in the following locations so that they match your own file structure:

+- `scenario.txt`
+- `scenario_online_setup.txt`
+- `DroNS3/defines.py`
-Update `ORCHESTRATOR_PATH` in the `Run_Framework.py` script so that it points to the location of this repository in your file system.
-If you chose to clone the above repositories to a different location and in the root directory of this repository, then you will also need to update `mp_path`, `sim_path`, and `exp_path`.
+- `ORCHESTRATOR_PATH` and `python_path` in the `Run_Framework.py`

+If you chose to clone the above repositories to a different location than the root directory of this repository, then you will also need to update `mp_path`, `sim_path`, and `exp_path` in the `Run_Framework.py` script.

 You can also update run parameters at the top of the `Run_Framework.py` script, such as the number of input files to run, the battery safety buffer, or which mission planner algorithm to use.